 She reminds me how fun it was simply staring at the bulbs take root.
 She shows me an image of the sketches I’d been making, ones I had put away before and recently taken out.
 She holds my hand.
-And even though she just a voice in my head, she’s clearest thing I’d seen all day.
+And even though she was just a voice in my head, she’s the clearest thing I’d seen all day.

 “Actually, Laurie, I was thinking of not continuing next quarter.
 I like where I am right now.
 It feels good.”